Mali president detained by troops, per African Union official

 That ruling paved the way for Keita's party to occupy a majority of the vacant seats.

-Disputes over the polls previously sparked post-electoral violence in several districts in the capital and other towns in March.
+Disputes over the polls have previously sparked post-electoral violence in several districts in the capital and other towns in March.

+Keita was first elected as Mali's president in 2013.
+He previously served as prime minister from 1994 to 2000.

+The European Union has condemned the "coup attempt."
+"The European Union condemns the coup attempt underway in Mali and rejects any unconstitutional change," EU High Representative for Foreign Affairs Josep Borrell said.

 This is a breaking story, more to follow...